LafeLabs/geometron5/README.md

-# Geometron 4
+# Geometron 5

+Geometron 5 is a rewrite of geometron 4, streamlining and drastically enough changing things that I wanted a clean slate.

-Geometron 4 further unifies the elements:
+Geometron 4 further unified the elements:

 - symbol